OHI-Science/OHI-website/content/global-scores/goal-scores/_index.md

 <!--## Ocean benefits delivered to humans now and in the future.-->

-The overall global score was XX, but a closer look at the underlying goal scores reveals a great deal of variation in regard to how well we are managing the sustainable delivery of different ocean benefits.
-Select a goal below to learn more about its score and how it has changed over time.
+The overall global score was 70, but a closer look at the underlying goal scores reveals a great deal of variation in regard to how well we are managing the sustainable delivery of different ocean benefits.
+Select a goal below to take a peek at the scores that make up the global index and to learn how they have changed during the 10 years we have been conducting OHI assessments.

 {{< aster regionId="0" linkTo="score" >}}